 2014: Lectured at the ‘Brothers Lumière Centre’ in Moscow, whilst promoting ‘Улица-Street-Straße’ in Russia.

-1996 – Present: I provide internships for arts’ students at my studio in Amsterdam.
+1996 – Present: Leo provides internships for arts’ students at his studio in Amsterdam.

 2013 – Present: Coaching Russian photographers and holding workshops for both Russian and Ukrainian talents.

 1996 – Present: owner production company and workspace studio NL12.
-Here I work with others on many productions and events.
+Here Leo works with others on many productions and events.
 The studio in the Amsterdam quarter ‘de Jordaan’ has all kinds of facilities, like a photo studio, an editing table for film and virtualreality, large format films scanners and even still a dark room to develop film.

 1988-2005: Photography for Ireen van Ditshuysen Tv Dits bv.
-From 1988 to her retirement in 2005, I was responsible for the photography accompanying the documentaries directed or produced by van Ditshuysen and designed many posters and brochures for her.
-An enormous website was built in 2001-2002 by a team under my guidance.
+From 1988 to her retirement in 2005, he was responsible for the photography accompanying the documentaries directed or produced by van Ditshuysen and designed many posters and brochures for her.
+An enormous website was built in 2001-2002 by a team under his guidance.
 It contained hundreds of illustrated stories covering the enormous archive of the production company.

 1998 – 2000: – International photo documentaries from the Middle East and the USA. – Publications in HP/de Tijd, The Scotsman, Vrij Nederland, Volkskrant Magazine et cetera.